SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

 IV.
 Results

 **Microbiome-based models distinguish healthy from cancer or adenoma** First we sought to confirm our previous findings that the microbiome could be used to distinguish healthy patients from those with carcinomas or adenomas.
-We chose to use the
-Random Forest (RF) machine-learning algorithm because it works well for high-dimensional datasets and includes an internal cross-validation to prevent overfitting (RF sources).
+We chose to use the Random Forest (RF) machine-learning algorithm because it works well for high-dimensional datasets and includes an internal cross-validation to prevent overfitting (RF sources).
 First we generated RF models for distinguishing normal individuals from those with colorectal cancer using only the microbiota or the microbiota combined with FIT.
 The optimal model for the microbiome only model used 38 OTUs and had an AUC of 0.845, while the model that included FIT used only 11 OTUs and had an AUC of 0.967 (Figure 1A, Fig S1A, Fig S1B).
 The model using both the microbiota and FIT performed significantly better than FIT alone (p=0.0024), which had an AUC of 0.929.
 The bacterial populations that were most indicative of cancer were associated with the genera *Porphyromonas* (OTU105, OTU260), *Peptostreptococcus* (OTU310), *Parvimonas* (OTU281), *Fusobacterium* (OTU264), *Prevotella* (OTU57), and *Gemella* (OTU356) (Figure 1B).
 Those that were most predictive of normal colons belonged to Ruminococcaceae (OTU29) and *Anaerostipes* (OTU8).

 Next we generated RF models for distinguishing normal individuals from those with colonic adenomas.
 The optimal model using only the microbiota contained 53 OTUs and performed comparably to FIT, with AUCs of 0.671 and 0.639 respectively (Figure 1C, Fig S1C).
 When we combined the microbiota with FIT, the model significantly outperformed FIT alone (AUC=0.727, p=0.00054) using only 4 OTUs.
 These OTUs included OTU29, which was enriched in normal patients like in the normal vs cancer models.
 The three other OTUs were assocaiated with Lachnospiraceae (OTU14), Ruminococcaceae (OTU11), and unclassified member of Clostridiales (OTU10).
 Interestingly all four OTUs in the combined model were among the most abundant Clostridia in our samples.
-These data show that models based on the fecal microbiota can be used to disriminate healthy individuals from those with adenomas or cancer.
+These data show that models based on the fecal microbiota can be used to discriminate healthy  individuals from those with adenomas or cancer.
 Such models can also compliment FIT to significantly improve test performance.

 **RF Model for Detecting Colonic Lesions**
 An ideal diagnostic model would be able to detect both adenomas and carcinomas, so we developed a single model that would differentiate normal individuals from those with any type of colonic lesion.
 The optimal model combining FIT and the microbiota used 21 OTUs and performed significantly better than FIT alone for detecting colonic lesions (p=3e-5), with an AUC of 0.817 compared to 0.749 for FIT.
 This difference was due in large part to improved detection of adenomas.
 When distinguishing normal from adenoma, the model had an AUC of 0.740, which was significantly higher than the AUC for FIT, 0.639 (p=3e-5).
 For comparing cancer and normal the model was not significantly better than FIT alone.

 Of the 21 OTUs used in the model, 14 were members of the Clostridia, including 10 from the Lachnospiraceae family (OTUs 14, 44, 8, 88, 60,